National Health Investors, Inc. (NHI): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The company is based in Murfreesboro, Tennessee.
+The company is headquartered in Murfreesboro, Tennessee, which is its long-standing corporate base.

 Founding team members